Key Medicaid provision in Trump's bill is found to violate Senate rules. The GOP is scrambling

 Guidance from the parliamentarian is rarely ignored and Republican leaders are now forced to consider difficult options.
 Republicans were counting on big cuts to Medicaid and other programs to offset trillions of dollars in Trump tax breaks, their top priority.
 Additionally, the parliamentarian, who is the Senate's chief arbiter of its often complicated rules, advised against various GOP provisions barring certain immigrants from health care programs.

-Republicans scrambled Thursday to respond, with some calling for challenging, or ever firing, the nonpartisan parliamentarian, who has been on the job since 2012.
-GOP leaders dismissed those views and instead worked to revise the various proposals.
+Republicans scrambled Thursday to respond, with some calling for challenging, or ever firing, the nonpartisan parliamentarian, who has been on the job since 2012, though GOP leaders dismissed those views.
+Instead, they worked to revise the various proposals.

 “We have contingency plans," said Majority Leader John Thune of South Dakota.